*A. Auman, PhD (Chair)—journalism, media ethics

 Each student is expected to take at least one 3-credit course or seminar each semester.
 All substitutions, exceptions, and/or courses external to the program must be approved by the thesis or practicum committee chair and noted in the student's official records.
 If students are not enrolled for courses during a semester they must apply for an official leave of absence.
 In pursuit of their academic goals students often earn more than the minimum 33 credits.
 The program can be compressed into 15 months or stretched out over 60 months.
 Typically, however, students complete the program in 18 to 24 months.

 On completing 611 and achieving a 3.0 grade average in all completed course work, each classified student is eligible for admission to candidacy allowing him or her to formally identify a degree plan from the two options available.
 These options are to complete either a thesis (Plan A) or practicum (Plan B) as his or her capstone activity.
 At the same time the student selects the chair and members of the thesis or practicum committee.
 That committee is responsible for supervising and evaluating the student's thesis or practicum activity.
-The committee must be comprised of at least three members of the graduate faculty from the university with at least two of those members and the chair from our program.
+The committee must be comprised of at least three members of the graduate faculty from the university with at least two of those members, including the chair, from our program.
 Both the committee members and the topic of the activity must be approved by the Graduate Division and research to be conducted approved by the university's Institutional Review Board (IRB).
 At the completion of the student's program, he or she must take a two-hour oral exam on their knowledge of the field and defense of their thesis or practicum report.

 For further information please visit our website at www.communications.hawaii.edu/com/graduate/.